ricardo93borges/alphavantage-wrapper-ts/README.md

 **Parameters**

 1. **symbol**: The name of the equity of your choice.
 For example: symbol=IBM
 2. **datatype**: (optional) By default, datatype=json.
-Strings json and csv are accepted with the following specifications: json returns the intraday time series in JSON format; csv returns the time series as a CSV (comma separated value) file.
+Strings json and csv are accepted with the following specifications: json returns the quote data in JSON format; csv returns the quote data as a CSV (comma separated value) file.

 **Response**